EricPalmquist/PiFireMQTT/README.md

 # ![Dashboard](static/img/launcher-icon-1x.png) PiFire
 ## Raspberry Pi Zero W based Smoker Grill Controller

+###About this Fork

+* Objective is to publish all meaningful data to an MQTT broker, including autodiscovery information to automatically create a HomeAssistant device, sensors, and useful attributes.
+* High level architecture:
+	* Implement as a new Notification class, similar to the influxdb notification
+ 	* Should be optional, and even if MQTT is selected the Homeassistant auto-discover information should also be optional
+  	* Leverage the already existant data structures including the "current", "sensor", ... data structures which already have all or most data we would need.

 ***Note:*** *This project is continuously evolving, and thus this readme will likely be improved over time, as I find the inspiration to make adjustments.
 That being said, I'm sure there will be many errors that I have overlooked or sections that I haven't updated.
 This project is something I've done for both fun and for self-education.
 If you decide to implement this project for yourself, and run into issues/challenges, feel free to submit an issue here on GitHub.
 However, I would highly encourage you to dig in and debug the issue as much as you can on your own for the sake of growing your own knowledge.
 Also, I have a very demanding day job, a family, and lots of barbecue to make - so please have patience with me.*

 ***Warning:*** *The creator of this project takes no responsibility for any damage that you may do to your personal property including modifications to your smoker grill if you choose to use this project.
 The creator also takes no responsibility for any resulting harm or damages that may come from issues with the hardware or software design.*  ***This project is provided for educational purposes, and should be attempted only by individuals who wish to assume all risks involved.***